Sussex Branches

 • Blind Busker 75-77 Church Road Hove BN3 2BB Telephone(01273) 749110

 Popular pub with various meal and drink deals.
-Nov 2018 - now re-opened following a refurbishment.
-Real ale £2.80 a pint on Tuesdays.
+Real ale 3.20 a pint on Tuesdays.
 Card carrying CAMRA members can get a 50p reduction on all days except Tuesday.
 The Blind Busker takes its name from a local man ‘Blind Harry Vowles’ who frequented the pub back in 1900’s, he and others were often seen playing accordions and other musical instruments beneath the Angel of peace statue, these folk were known as the ‘Brighton Characters’ Real Ales are well kept & bar staff are very friendly & efficient.
 Live football is regularly shown on TV & the pub has a good atmosphere.
 Range of Lilleys ciders available.

 • Palmeira 70-71 Cromwell Road Hove BN3 3ES Telephone(01273) 720641